 The kids are no longer kids, but a vital part of the workings of the farm.
 Rita has been at our side developing her farming skills consistently for most of her life, and now her husband Jerzy plays an increasingly important role in the orchard and cellar.
 Sophia is back living in the beautiful little home she built a few years ago and working for her friend Sarah at Pennyroyal Farm in Boonville farm.
 It is a much better place to keep her horses , but she is close by to help us with overseeing the other animals on the farm.
 She is raising heritage chickens and her flock is providing us with a bounty of eggs.
 Polly is following her passion and has pretty much run away with the circus.
-She has relocated to Oakland to further pursue dance and circus arts but will continue on as the wedding and events coordinator for the farm.
+She relocated to Oakland to further pursue dance and circus arts but continues on as the wedding and events coordinator for the farm.
 She recently added personal training and fitness instruction to the long list of offerings from her company Daring Arts Movement.
 Our eldest and only son, Joe, lives in Napa Valley with his family and runs his own Fabrication business producing beautiful steel and concrete counters and sinks.
 He and his wife Gemme make frequent visits up our way to make sure his kids get a good dose of farm life.
 It is incredible to see the next generation coming along and learning to love the farm.

 Don & Sally

 The Boonville Hotel, right down the road from us and run by Karen’s brother Johnny Schmitt and now joined by nephew Perry Hoffman in the kitchen offers delicious food and comfortable rooms for Anderson Valley visitors.
 Stop by for a drink at the bar, a meal at Table 128, or a gander around the lovely garden.